Barrie students dream, make, think and do in their new maker space.

 - Multimedia construction

-Barrie’s new innovative new innovation STEAM center will be located in the Elementary Building on the Lower Campus and will allow students to spread out in an expansive, light- filled dual -classroom space where Maati Wafford and Karen Cronin currently teach their Lower Elementary classes.
+Barrie’s innovative STEAM center is located in the Upper Elementary Building on the lower campus and will allow students to spread out in an expansive, light- filled dual -classroom space.